AB2212/Udacity-DeepRL-Project-Collaboration-and-Competition/REPORT.md

 #### Other Hyperparameters

-- tau: Used For soft update of target network, 0.2
+- tau: Used for soft update of target network, 0.2

 - learning_rate_actor:  Learning rate for actor, 1e-4